dentarg/auth0-blog/_posts/2017-09-20-going-in-depth-with-rxjs-angular-web-speech-part-1.markdown

 [ReactiveX, or Rx*](http://reactivex.io/rxjs/), is an API for asynchronous programming with observable streams.
 The JavaScript implementation is [RxJS, which is available on GitHub](https://github.com/Reactive-Extensions/RxJS).
 As mentioned, Angular comes packaged with RxJS, so it's to our great advantage to make use of it wherever it might help.

 _Reactive programming_, in a nutshell, is based on propagating and responding to incoming events over time in a [declarative](https://auth0.com/blog/glossary-of-modern-javascript-concepts/#imperative-declarative) manner.
 Observables, which are streams of collections over time, are ideal for this.

+{% include tweet_quote.html quote_text="Reactive programming is based on propagating and responding to incoming events over time, declaratively." %}

 You can read more about [reactive programming here](https://auth0.com/blog/glossary-of-modern-javascript-concepts/#reactive-programming).